Great Ocean RoadCredit: Great Southern Touring Route

 Be sure to see the world’s largest display of Aboriginal culture and artifacts in the South Australian Museum and Tandanya (National Aboriginal Cultural Institute).

-Open 10am to 5pm daily, except for Good Friday, Christmas Day and New Year’s Day which we are closed.
+Open Daily: 10am to 5pm & Closed Good Friday, Christmas Day and New Year’s Day

 Self Drive from Adelaide to Cape Jervis.
 (Approx 1.5 hrs)